A Healthy Diet for MenBy Elisa - Jenny Craig Reviewed by Briana Rodriquez, R.D. Expert Reviewed

 When it comes to a healthy diet for men, trying to figure out how much you should be eating is no easy task.
 You may be wondering: How many calories do I need in a day?
 What are the healthiest foods to eat?
 What should I eat?
 When should I eat?

 We get it!
 Finding a diet that fits your lifestyle can be challenging.
-This article breaks down what a healthy diet might look like for men including tips for healthy and sustainable weight loss.
+This article breaks down what a healthy diet might look like for men including daily calorie requirements and tips around weight loss for men.

 Nutritional Needs for Men